 LCD vs. LED Video Walls: What’s the Difference?

 A video wall is not a one-size-fits-all solution.
-There are many options to choose from when designing a video wall: the size and shape of the digital canvas, what type of content will be displayed and the purpose of the video wall.
-Operationally, options include the desired reliability, maintenance and serviceability of the equipment.
-Hardware and technology decisions need to be made to ensure the video wall delivers both the desired viewership and ownership experience.
+There are many options to choose from when designing a commercial building video wall display: the size and shape of the digital canvas, what type of content will be displayed and the purpose of the video wall.
+Operationally, you may focus on desired reliability, maintenance and serviceability of the equipment.
+Hardware and technology decisions ensure the video wall will deliver both the desired viewing and ownership experience.

 One of these choices is deciding between an LCD display or an LED video wall.
 Continue reading to find out more about the basics, as well as the advantages and disadvantages of each solution.